saiduyalwa/saiduyalwa/README.md

 ## Work Experience 💼

-- I am working  with Abubakar Tatari Ali Polytechnic, Bauchi as a lecturer in computer science department.
-Resuming my PhD studies here at UTM.
+- I am working  with Abubakar Tatari Ali Polytechnic, Bauchi as a lecturer in computer science Department.

 ## Education 🎓